javak87/2024-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/email-template.md

 - If you don't have one, make an account on JuDOOR, our portal: https://judoor.fz-juelich.de/register Instruction video: https://drive.google.com/file/d/1-DfiNBP4Gta0av4lQmubkXIXzr2FW4a-/view

-- Joining the course's project: https://go.fzj.de/bringing-dl-workloads-to-jsc-project-join
+- Joining the course's project: https://go.fzj.de/dl-in-neuroscience-project-join

 - Sign the usage agreements, as shown in this video: https://drive.google.com/file/d/1mEN1GmWyGFp75uMIi4d6Tpek2NC_X8eY/view

 - Install software (see below).
 On windows you DO need administrator rights.
 We can't support other softwares during the course.

-- We will use Slack for communication.
-Please log in BEFORE the course: https://go.fzj.de/bringing-dl-workloads-to-jsc-slack

 ---